• Home

 • Low in calories, carbohydrate and sodium.

-How many calories in roasted mushrooms?
+How many calories in this oven mushroom recipe?

 The exact number of calories in oven baked mushrooms will depend on the recipe and exact measurement of ingredients used.
 There are approximately 169 calories per serving in this easy garlic roasted mushrooms recipe (based upon 6 servings).